+- o Planning,

-- Planning, - Ongoing assessment,
+- o Ongoing assessment,

+- o Care Coordination,

-- Psychoeducation,
+- o Psychoeducation,

-- Skills development,
+- o Skills development,

 - Monitoring,

-- o Problem solving, and
+- Problem solving, and

 - Advocating.

 The FIT Case Manager may assist with coordination of referrals completed by the FIT Team and follow-up of other needed services; however, this position does not serve as the child welfare case manager.